korekontrol/docker-php/README.md

 # PHP base docker image
-...with examples and production-ready focus.
+...with integration examples, development support and production-ready focus.

-It includes PHP application container, ready for production use, based on Debian, as well as documentation about integration with other components.
+It includes PHP application container (ready for production use, with development tools available) - based on Debian, as well as documentation and examples for integration with other components.

 This `master` branch includes only documentation and examples.
 For docker container implementation, see branches (each docker release tag corresponds to seperate branch of this repository).